bkoz/guestbook/README.md

 `$ sudo systemctl restart docker`

 ## Master Configuration
-### Clone this repo to your Kube Master or where every your api client CLI is running so you have access to the *.yaml files.
+### Clone this repo to your Kube Master or where every your kubectl client is running so you have access to the *.yaml files.

 ### Create the mongod replication controller and service.
     $ sudo kubectl create -f mongod-rc.yaml
     $ sudo kubectl expose rc mongodb

-### Once those pods are running, start up the client rc and service.
+### Once the pod is running, start up the mongo-client rc and service.
     $ sudo kubectl create -f mongo-client-rc.yaml
     $ sudo kubectl expose rc mongo-client